mohammad-oghli/aws-cv-serverless/README.md

 ![object detection](docs_assets/object_detection.png)

 Object Detection is a pre-trained **MobileNet** deep learning model built using the Caffe deep learning framework.
-This model typically refers to a MobileNet-v1 architecture, on the **ImageNet** (ILSVRC 2012) dataset.
+This model typically refers to a MobileNet-v1 architecture, trained on the **ImageNet** (ILSVRC 2012) dataset.

 **Features**